ikko/sym/docs/readme_details/6_memory_aware_maturing/index.md

     style A fill:#10cc31,stroke:#333,stroke-width:2px,color:#000000;```

-3.  **Freeze &#40;`freeze&#40;&#41;`&#41;:** The final step in the maturing process is to globally freeze the `Symbol` class.
+3.  **Freeze (`freeze()`);:** The final step in the maturing process is to globally freeze the `Symbol` class.
 This prevents any further runtime modifications, including the registration of new mixins or the elevation of additional metadata.
 Freezing ensures the immutability and predictability of `Symbol` behavior in production environments, safeguarding against unintended side effects and maintaining system integrity.

     ```mermaid
 graph TD
-        A[Symbol Class] --> B{Freeze&#40;&#41;};
+        A[Symbol Class] --> B{Freeze()};
         B -- "Prevents" --> C[Further Dynamic Modifications];
         C --> D[New Mixin Registrations];
         D --> E[Ensures] --> F[Immutability & Predictability];